YashwanthKamireddi/AI-Closet/VSCODE_GUIDE.md

    ```
 2. The application will start and display a message showing the URL
 3. Open your web browser and navigate to `http://localhost:3000`
-4. You should now see the Cher's Closet application running

 ## 9. Using the Application